 When not travelling abroad Mike enjoys mountaineering in Snowdonia and Scotland.
 In the winter he can often be found ski mountaineering in the Austrian Alps, ice climbing in Italy or enjoying some classic Scottish Winter mountaineering (when conditions allow!).

-Mike is a qualified Summer Mountain Leader, NNAS Tutor, British Nordic Walking Instructor, England Athletics Leadership in Running Fitness and holds a Wilderness First Aid qualification.
+Mike is a qualified Summer Mountain Leader, NNAS Tutor, British Nordic Walking Instructor, Leader in Running Fitness and holds a Wilderness First Aid qualification.
 He is currently working towards his Winter Mountain Leader and International Mountain Leader qualifications.

 Outdoor activities have been a huge part of Catherine’s life, and she loves sharing these amazing experiences with others.